anomen-s/save-games/2024-the-talos-principle/README.md

 * digit for elevator code for L6

 ## B messenger (wooden door)
-* underwater cave at the end of the river (close to portal)
+* easter egg: underwater cave at the end of the river (close to portal)

 # World C